owid/chartbook/README.md

 pip install -r requirements.txt
 ```

-Populate the chart datasets for each country
+Populate the chart datasets and produce HTML from template for each country.
+Select country on line 17.

 ```sh
 Rscript dataprep.R